-Type When provided Mail DPD will mail notice at least 10 days before the public hearing. immediately adjacent to that property per the latest tax assess • Notice is provided to all of the immediate adjacent property owners of record and the owners of the property immediately adjacent to that property per the latest tax assessor's tax rolls.
+Type When provided Mail ail • DPD will mail notice at least 10 days before the public hearing. • Notice is provided to all of the immediate adjacent property owners of record and the owners of the property immediately adjacent to that property per the latest tax assessor's tax rolls.
 Property directly across the public road from the reclassification site is treated as adjacent property.
 Property across the Vermilion River is noticed only if it is the immediate first adjacent property.
 Signs DPD will place signs on or before the first date of the publication before the scheduled Planning and Zoning Commission hearing